Recently Visited Pages

 How to Submit your Research Proposal:

-Download the Research Proposal Form and save it to your desktop before filling out.
-Fill out the Form and email it and all required materials (as outlined in the application) to the Chair and copy the Associate-Chairs.
+Download the Research Proposal Form and save it prior to filling it out.
+Fill out the Research Proposal Form, then email it and all required materials (as outlined in the proposal form) to the RAC Chair, and copy the Associate-Chairs.
 In addition, send a signed physical copy to the RAC Chair.

 Please contact the Chair of the SCC RAC with any questions on this process.